|

 the Capuchin fathers, built 25 years earlier, ran over the

-Purgatory's church and all the neighbouring houses and burned
+Purgatory's church and all the neighboring houses and burned

 the little church of Saint Nicolas which was rebuilt later.